Why BHS for Grocery and Retail Settings

 - In recent years, the efforts of grocery store managers and employees have resulted in fewer occupational injuries and illnesses.
 Even with these efforts, thousands of grocery store workers are still injured on the job each year.
 Occupational Safety and Health Administration

-Grocery and Retail work settings and jobs include (but limited to):
+Grocery and Retail work settings and jobs include (but not limited to):

 - Grocery Stores